acdayane/acdayane/README.md

 I am Dayane.
 Welcome to my Github profile.

-After years in business schools, I am currently studying full stack development at Driven Education and looking for new challenges. 🌱
+After years in business schools, I am currently studying full stack development and looking for new challenges. 🌱

 See you!